nygeog/globalsat/README.md

 The windows software allows for more export options (according to the GlobalSat tech I spoke to on the phone) and I've used.
 I haven't tried the mac version yet.

-I have a video that shows the steps on how to use the software but at this point I don't think I can show b/c it includes the raw data from the DOHMH PATS.
+I have a video that shows the steps on how to use the software but at this point I don't think I can show or share the file b/c it includes the raw data from the DOHMH PATS.

 ##User Guide (pdf)